 No matter what your age is, sleep should remain an essential part of your physical health as well as your emotional well-being.
 For people in their prime, sleep is required to improve memory formation and concentration.
 It allows the body to repair damaged cells at the same time refresh the immune system.

 Seniors who do not get enough sleep are more prone to depression, memory and attention problems as well as greater sensitivity to pain.
-Since most adults have difficulty sleeping, naps during the day is highly recommended.
-To improve sleep, follow normal sleep schedule, limit caffeine intake, and exercise regularly.
+Since most adults have difficulty sleeping, naps during the day are highly recommended.
+To improve sleep, follow a normal sleep schedule, limit caffeine intake, and exercise regularly.

 The Power Nap

 Did you know that a number of rich, powerful people enjoy power naps?
-Leonardo the Vinci, John Kennedy and Winston Churchill in particular were known to take afternoon naps.
+Leonardo the Vinci, John Kennedy and Winston Churchill, in particular, were known to take afternoon naps.
 And why not?
 Studies have shown power naps can effectively reduce stress as well as improve productivity.
-It’s a great way to recharge your batteries.
+Remember the power of sleep, It’s a great way to recharge your batteries.

-Much like computers, our brains needs to rest and reboot for a few minutes.
-This will enable us to be more receptive and attentive the rest of the day.
+Much like computers, our brains need to rest and reboot for a few minutes.
+This will enable us to be more receptive and attentive for the rest of the day.

 Power Napping Tips

 • Ideal time to take naps is between 2 PM to 4 PM

 • To get most of a power nap, sleep should not be disrupted